Jorjon/react-beautiful-dnd/docs/patterns/multi-drag.md

 #### Toggle selection in a group behaviour

-- If the item was not selected then add the item to the selected items
+- If the item was not previously selected then add the item to the selected items
 - If the item was previously selected then remove it from the selected items.

 ### Action: multi select